mathiashsteffensen/emerald/README.md

 ./emerald main.rb
 ```

-To start the Emerald VM in interactive mode:
+To start the Emerald REPL:
 ```bash
 ./iem
 ```